Master of Science in Nursing: Curriculum

 Study under industry leaders who remain active and engaged in the field, and benefit from personal mentorship in small class sizes.

-MSN coursework consists of 12 classes—six core classes followed by six classes specific to the Clinical Nurse Leader, Nurse Educator, Nurse Administrator, or Nursing Informatics track.
+MSN coursework consists of 12 classes—six core classes followed by six classes specific to the Clinical Nurse Leader, Nurse Administrator, or Nursing Informatics track.
 Those interested in the RN-MSN option will take an additional two courses prior to the core courses.
 This online program can be completed in as few as two years.

 RN To MSN Bridge Courses